 purposes and not for solicitation or any other purpose.

-I agree to be professional in my interactions with employers and mentors, which
+I agree to be professional in my interactions with employers, which

 includes attending and being punctual for events and interviews for